Con O'Neill (actor)

-Con O'Neill (born Robert O'Neill on 15 August 1966) is an English actor.
+Con O'Neill (born Robert O'Neill; 15 August 1966) is an English actor.
 He started his acting career at the Everyman Theatre and became primarily known for his performances in musicals.
 He received critical acclaim and won a Laurence Olivier Award in 1988 for his performance as Michael "Mickey" Johnstone in the musical Blood Brothers.
 When the production was staged on Broadway in 1993, he was nominated for a Tony Award and a Drama Desk Award for the same role.
 He has also appeared in many films and television series, including Chernobyl, The Batman and Our Flag Means Death.

 Early life

 O'Neill was born on 15 August 1966 in Weston-super-Mare, Somerset to Irish parents.
 Aged one, O'Neill moved with his family to Parbold, growing up in the village of Up Holland, both near Wigan, in Lancashire.
 He attended St Peter's Roman Catholic High School in Wigan.